tdviet/fedcloudclient/README.md

 >
 > Some sites in the repository may not respond, and client has to wait for long time before report
 > "Connection time out".
 You can remove the sites from your local repository to speed-up all-sites operations
+>
+> *libsodium* which is used by *oidc-agent* Python library may be frozen at initialization on VMs with low entropy.
+> The problem is described [here](https://doc.libsodium.org/usage#sodium_init-stalling-on-linux).
+Check the entropy on
+> the VMs by executing command *"cat /proc/sys/kernel/random/entropy_avail"*, and if the result is lower than 300,
+> consider installing *haveged* or *rng-tools* to increase entropy.
+> On VMs with CentOS, you also have to start the daemon manually after installation (or reboot the VMs)

 2. The *fedcloud* client fails with error message *"SSL exception connecting to <https://> ..."* when attempts to interact with some